.

 On the job, patrolling Montauk and Wildwood parks, he's more serious and stern, but in the spin studio, his true personality shines.
 "I'm a different person there.
 I know how to separate the two," he said.

-Walker, a Riverhead resident who grew up in Bridgehampton, has ties across the East End, currently teaching at four places; in East Quogue, where he has been for 17 years, in Amagansett, in Mattituck, and High Gear in Westhampton.
+Walker, a Riverhead resident who grew up in Bridgehampton, has ties across the East End, currently teaching at four places; Sportime in East Quogue, where he has been for 17 years, B. East in Amagansett, JABS in Mattituck, and High Gear in Westhampton.

 His road to becoming a fitness instructor had a lot to do with having become a police officer.
 "When I got on the job, I blew up during the first two years," he said.
 By the late 1980s, he weighed as much as 240 pounds.
 He shed 20 pounds or so, but at 6'1", he wanted to make a real change and change his body.